KlickyMao/emqx-enterprise-docs-en/overview.rst

 Agent Subscription
 ------------------

 EMQ X supports agent subscription.
-It is not necessary that a client subscribes to any topics after connect, the EQM X agent can load the subscriptions for it from the database.
+A client does not need an explicit subscribes action and will get some topics subscribed.
+The EMQ X agent will subscribe a specified topics on behalf of the client.
+The topics are load from database.

-In a context of low power consumption and low network bandwidth,EMQ X agent subscription saves the packets exchanged and the transport volume.
+EMQ X agent subscription is suitable for devices require low power consumption and narrow network bandwidth.
+The feature brings convenience to massive device management too.

 ------------------------
 Message Data Persistence